-We welcome over 20 graduate students each year.
+We welcome between 20-30 graduate research students each year.
 Our students are supported by a range of different funding streams and programmes, including the Kennedy Trust Prize Studentships.

 1. Medical Sciences Division Doctoral Competition